 Your HBKS® advisor, working with our independent general agency, can access a variety of insurance carriers in order to select appropriate products and coverage for you and your family.
 Our role as your advocate ensures objectivity, and our access to multiple carriers and products eliminates the need for you to shop for the most cost-effective solutions.

 Our protection planning specialists will examine your existing insurance coverage, evaluating every aspect of each policy, including cost effectiveness, sustainability at the current premium and soundness of the insurance carrier.
 Changes to these key aspects of your protection plan, as well as changes in your own financial condition, can require new protection solutions.

 Additionally, protection plan strategies are an essential component in achieving your estate planning goals.
 Our independent agents work with you and your other trusted advisors to minimize the impact of gift and estate taxes, maximize benefits for heirs, and address defective grantor trust and grantor retained annuity trusts.

-Who should be the owner and named beneficiaries of my insurance policies and beneficiaries of my retirement plans?
+- Who should be the owner and named beneficiaries of my insurance policies?

 What are disability income insurance riders?

 What are the most important policy features for me and my family?